 Michele’s commercial litigation practice covers a broad range of areas, including business tort and breach of contract claims and intellectual property disputes.
-Her clients include technology, pharmaceutical, manufacturing, and financial services companies and their principals.
 She also defends attorneys and law firms in legal malpractice cases arising out of complex lawsuits and transactions.
 Michele is a creative, but practical, litigator, who works closely with her clients to understand their goals and pursues those goals relentlessly.

-- Represent a national cable and entertainment company in patent litigation involving claimed damages in the hundreds of millions of dollars.
+- Represented a national cable and entertainment company in patent litigation involving claimed damages in the hundreds of millions of dollars.

 - Successfully defended several prominent law firms and attorneys against legal malpractice suits in Pennsylvania state courts, including winning defense jury verdict in Montgomery County Court of Common Pleas after lengthy trial.